jeremytammik/tbc/a/1985_refinters_link.md

 **Answer (T):** The limitations you've encountered are explained in the ReferenceIntersector documentation.

 The long and short of it is you have one option available to get reliable results where links are concerned, and that's using the `ReferenceIntersector` overload taking a `View3D` argument only.
-This method is really slow, so you you could follow what @RPTHOMAS108 suggested, 'transform' the BB to the location of the link instance then provide your element filter.
+This method is really slow, so you could follow what @RPTHOMAS108 suggested, 'transform' the BB to the location of the link instance then provide your element filter.
 The problem with this is you'll need to do this for each link in your document and you'll end up accumulating live elements with each ReferenceIntersector + link elements from other links if their origin-to-origin location happens to coincide with your transformed BB.
 Subsequently, you'll have the additional problem of identifying duplicates and omitting them from your combined list of results once all your ReferenceIntersector's have run.